stevedepp/gcp-iot-pipeline/README.md

     ```python3 iot-data-pipeline.py $PROJECT```.

-## teardown the gcloud infrastructure as code from laptop terminalF
+## teardown the gcloud infrastructure as code from laptop terminal

 - [x] **exports the current project id to an environment variable PROJECT.**